 A thought for the day: Things are not quite so simple always as black and white. -- British-Zimbabwean writer Doris Lessing

 On this date in history:

 In 1492, Christopher Columbus set sail from Spain, seeking a western route to India, with a convoy of three small ships -- the Nina, the Pinta and the Santa Maria -- and fewer than 100 ...Read More

 Those born on this date include:

-The moon is waxing.
-Morning stars are Mars, Mercury and Uranus.
-Evening stars are Jupiter, Mercury, Neptune, Saturn, Uranus and Venus.
+The moon is waning.
+Morning stars are Jupiter, Neptune, Saturn and Uranus.
+Evening stars are Jupiter, Mars, Neptune, Saturn, Uranus and Venus.

 On August 3rd, 1958, the USS Nautilus traveled under the Arctic ice cap.

 A thought for the day: I don't think being an athlete is unfeminine.
 I think of it as a kind of grace. -- American track star Jackie Joyner-Kersee